Image Formats¶

-There are two major types of image formats.
+There are two main types of image formats, bitmap formats and vector formats.

 Color schemes¶